mondora/env/README.md

 ### setInputSource(inputSource)

-Sets the input source from which environment variables are retrieved (by default it's `process.env`).
+Sets the input source from which environment variables are retrieved (the default input source is `process.env`).

 ##### Arguments